-Robert Fulghum asserted, “Anything with life in it must change and grow, or die.”
-Dr. Pacatte’s work reveals his belief that capacity-building is fundamental to helping organizations advance.
-Educators build capacity, seeking to reveal and cultivate new abilities in those with whom they work, students, and adults alike.
-This is the great purpose of education.
+Robert Fulghum asserted, “Anything with life in it must change and grow, or die”.
+Dr. Pacatte’s work showcases the belief that capacity-building is fundamental to helping organizations advance.
+Educators build capacity seeking to reveal and cultivate new abilities in those with whom they work, students and adults alike.

 Dr. Pacatte regularly attends student events.
 Please introduce yourself when you see him around.